Inmate spends night perched on prison roof

 "Staff responded immediately and the prison was locked down."

-Dack said the inmate was well known to guards at the prison and the previous day he had attempted to assault a staff member.
+Dack said the inmate was well known to guards at the prison and his behaviour had escalated in the days leading up to the incident by damaging a television set in his cell and attempting to assault a staff member.

 "Specialist prison negotiators were deployed and spoke with the man in an attempt to get him to climb down."